 KEEN has been stewarding, restoring, and educating about this fertile world of wildlife, specialized plants, rolling low hills, and harsh beauty for the last 20 years.
 We love this endangered habitat of ours, and we work hard to bring awareness and enjoyment of it to as many others as possible.
 Over the years we have celebrated the shrub-steppe with annual events, guided field trips with local experts, and more.

-But KEEN’s most ambitious project, by far, has been the 16-year effort to restore and rejuvenate Helen McCabe Memorial State Park, just five miles south of Ellensburg.
+But KEEN’s most ambitious project, by far, has been the effort to restore and rejuvenate Helen McCabe Memorial State Park, just five miles south of Ellensburg.
 Our ultimate goal is to construct an interpretive center there, but in the meantime, we have focused on restoration and recreation improvements.